Refactorings by Smells

 • Extract Information Holder (Show Details ) (Hide Details )

 The endpoint offering this operation might have to access many data sources or backend systems to assemble the response.
-A large amount of such dependencies on external systems and data makes the API implementation harder to operate and evolve.
+Derived from the “God Class” smell in object-oriented design, the term describes a class or an object that controls numerous other system parts [@Riel:1996].
+Many such dependencies on external systems and data make the API implementation harder to operate and evolve.

 • Move Operation (Show Details ) (Hide Details )